 Capital expenditures are made primarily for increasing capacity, replacing equipment, supporting new product development, improving information technology systems and the manufacturing of equipment used in revenue generating arrangements with certain of the Company's customers.
-Capital expenditures totaled \$120 million in 2015, \$103 million in 2014 and \$81 million in 2013.
+Capital expenditures totaled \$28 million for the three months ended April 1, 2016 and \$120 million, \$103 million and \$81 million in each of the years ended December 31, 2015, 2014 and 2013.